 For patients with health insurance: once your insurance company has been billed and has responded to us, we determine how much you may owe and bill you.
 Depending on how quickly the insurance company processes the bill, it may take 3 to 12 weeks for you to receive a bill.
 Other causes for delays in receiving your billing statement can be due to wrong address, or a recent move, therefore, it is important to contact the billing office to update us with your current address and personal information.

 4. I received a billing statement, but all it shows are total charges.
 Can I ask for an itemized bill?

 The amount that is due from the patient is rarely based on the total charges for the account, so the itemized bill may be of little use to you.
 Most insurance companies pay at a reduced rate from the total charges.
 The patient's amount is then based on this reduced rate.
-If you would like a copy of an itemized statement, please contact the Business Office at 661.327.4647 ext.
-4830.
+If you would like a copy of an itemized statement, please contact the Business Office at 661.632.7116.

 5. Why did my billing statement have an adjustment amount?

 "Adjustment" (discount) refers to the portion of your bill that your hospital or doctor has agreed not to charge.
 Insurance companies pay hospital charges at discounted rate.
 The amount of the discount is specific to each insurance company.
 When the insurance company pays their portion, the discounted amount (adjustment) is taken off to show the true amount due from the patient (co-insurance).
 For example, a hospital may charge $10,000 for a surgery that your insurance has agreed to only pay $2,500.
 Of that $2,500, the patient would have to pay $500 if the patient's responsibility is 20%.
 After the insurance pays $2,000 and patient pays $500, the remaining $7,500 would be the adjustment.